 Intro to Dalmatia photo gallery:

 After landing in Zagreb (video) we do spend week or two in and around the city rediscovering its old and discovering its new, while in the same time enjoying delicious continental dishes or Mediterranean specialties available in the restaurants, or found in the local fresh food markets.
-In the same time we are also exploring surrounding towns, like Samobor (travel notes), and Zagroje region (photos) before we get on the road for the coast.
+At the same time we are also exploring surrounding towns, like Samobor (travel notes), and Zagroje region (photos) before we get on the road for the coast.

 Dalmatia and Islands

-Largest cities on the Dalmatian coast are Split (photos), Zadar, Sibenik and Dubrovnik (photos).
+Largest cities on the Dalmatian coast are Split (photos), Zadar, Šibenik and Dubrovnik (photos).
 All of them are marvelous historic jewels just as countless smaller towns, to mention few, Nin, Biograd na moru, Pakostane, Pirovac, Skradin, Trogir, Omis, Brela, Baska Voda, Makarska, Ploce, Cavtat, etc.

-Numerous islands along the coast, most of them not inhabited, with Kornati islands – one of the Croatian national parks, are every sailors dream come true.
+Numerous islands are scattered along the coast, most of them not inhabited, with Kornati islands – one of the Croatian national parks, are every sailors dream come true.
 Island of Pag, via bridge connected to the mainland with its Moon like landscape may just surprise you with its world over know cheese.
-Other Islands, including Rab, Brac, Hvar, Korcula, Vis and peninsula Peljesac will also offer you spectacular gift created by Sun, scarce earth covered with white stone and generations of hands who created some of the greatest grape-varieties on Earth.
+Other Islands, including Rab, Brac, Hvar, Korcula, Vis and peninsula Peljesac also offer spectacular gift created by Sun, scarce earth covered with white stone and generations of hands who created some of the greatest grape-varieties on Earth.

 On the road